Optimal - The Blog

 • Small and atrophied testes in men; loss of axillary and pubic hair in women

-GH deficiency - Difficult to thrive and short stature in children.
+GH deficiency - Difficulty in thriving and short stature in children.

 • Adults are usually asymptomatic; however, they may feel fatigued and weak.